 Touring, PR/Marketing & Communications Manager

 Cindy Sibilsky is the founder/CEO and producer of INJOY Entertainment LLC, a multimedia, multi-genre and multi-purpose arts & entertainment company focusing on meaningful global cultural exchange.
 She is a Broadway, Off-Broadway & international independent producer, marketing/PR director, and writer/journalist.
-INJOY has a diverse and constantly growing roster of clients, companies and shows, including theatre, musicals, dance, cirque, plays, cabaret, drag, concerts, curated art shows, public art, and immersive performances.
+INJOY has a diverse and constantly growing roster of clients, companies and shows, including theatre, festivals, musicals, dance, cirque, plays, cabaret, drag, concerts, curated art shows, public art, and immersive performances.

 Jennifer Harrison Newman